• Home

 Leaning too much on the strategy of appreciating the moment can actually backfire when people feel they should be able to be in the moment, to smell the roses, but can’t.

 The way to thread the needle here is paradoxical: compulsive perfectionists may need to take into account that it’s their nature to plan, delay gratification, focus on productivity and seek perfection.
 We need to learn to savor those tendencies, rather than try to stop them.
+To be in the moment with them, rather than getting them over with.

 If not used consciously, and if used to the exclusion of well-being and relationships, these tendencies hijack our lives through force of habit and need for security.
 Any possibility for a healthy version of happiness founded on fulfillment, gratitude and contentment through these traits is then lost.